Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Discussion

-These findings challenge the 'differentiation' perspective often found in human-AI interaction research, particularly assumptions regarding algorithm aversion and moral disengagement \citep{karpus_algorithm_2021, mutzner_evading_2023}.
-This aligns with recent experimental work using the Prisoner's Dilemma, which similarly found no significant differences in cooperation rates between human and AI partners \citep{bazazi_ais_2025}.
-However, this equivalence may depend on the social density of the group: while \cite{makovi_rewards_2025} observed a 'machine penalty' in groups where participants believed all partners were machines, our results suggest that in mixed groups where humans remain the majority, the presence of human peers buffers against this effect.
-Contrary to predictions derived from Social Identity Theory or Mind Perception \citep{oudah_perception_2024}, which suggest reduced obligation toward non-human agent participants, participants did not exploit AI teammates, withhold trust, or display weaker norm alignment.
-This indicates that normative equivalence represents a distinct mechanism from surface-level social responses described by the Computers Are Social Actors (CASA) paradigm \citep{nass_computers_1994}.
-While CASA focuses on unconscious reactions to anthropomorphic cues, normative equivalence denotes a deeper behavioural alignment in which the group's functional logic (reciprocity) overrides the partner's ontological category.
-In essence, once cooperative norms are activated, the 'AI' label becomes a distinction without a difference; participants rely on observable behaviour as the primary normative cue rather than the agent's identity.
+These findings bound the scope of the 'differentiation' perspective often found in human-AI interaction research, particularly assumptions regarding algorithm aversion and moral disengagement \citep{karpusAlgorithmExploitationHumans2021, mutznerEvadingAlgorithmIncreased2023}: such differentiation may apply only in specific contexts and was not evident in our group setting with anonymous aggregate feedback.
+This aligns with recent experimental work using the Prisoner's Dilemma, which similarly found no significant differences in cooperation rates between human and AI partners \citep{bazaziAIsAssignedGender2025}.
+However, this equivalence may depend on the group's social density: while \cite{makoviRewardsPunishmentsHelp2025} observed a 'machine penalty' in groups where participants believed all partners were machines, our results suggest that in mixed groups where humans remain the majority, the presence of human peers buffers against this effect.
+Contrary to predictions derived from Social Identity Theory or Mind Perception \citep{oudahPerceptionExperienceInfluences2024}, which suggest reduced obligation toward non-human agent participants, we found no evidence that the AI label reduced aggregate cooperation, trust-related responses, or norm alignment.
+This suggests that bounded normative equivalence is distinct from the surface-level social responses described by the Computers Are Social Actors (CASA) paradigm \citep{nassComputersAreSocial1994}.
+While CASA focuses on unconscious reactions to anthropomorphic cues, bounded normative equivalence denotes a deeper behavioural alignment in which cooperation follows the group's functional logic (reciprocity) rather than the partner's ontological category.
+Therefore, in the repeated-group setting with aggregate feedback studied here, the 'AI' label made no detectable behavioural difference.
+Within limited information environments, participants appear to rely on group-level observable behaviour as the primary normative cue, without distinguishing among individual team members.

-This dominance of behavioural signals over ontological categories aligns with the Social Heuristics Hypothesis \citep{rand_social_2014}, which posits that cooperation is often an intuitive, automated response generalized from daily social life.
-In this view, 'Normative Equivalence' may emerge because participants default to a cooperative heuristic when interacting with any agent that reciprocates, regardless of its nature.
-Inhibiting this response to exploit a 'mindless' bot strategically would require overriding these internalized norms—a cognitive effort that participants in our study appeared unmotivated to make.
-This suggests that unless an AI explicitly violates local norms (e.g., by engaging in erratic or hyper-competitive behaviour), human partners will default to treating it as a socially valid member of the group.